apache/parquet-format/README.md

 Column Index, and Data Page).
 These statistics are according to a sort order, which is defined for each column in the file footer.
-Parquet supports common sort orders for logical and primitive types and also special orders for types where the common sort order is not unambiguously defined (e.g., NaN ordering for floating point types).
-The details are documented in the [Thrift definition](src/main/thrift/parquet.thrift) in the `ColumnOrder` union.
+Parquet supports common sort orders for logical and primitive types and also special orders for types with potentially ambiguous semantics (e.g., NaN ordering for floating point types).
+The details are documented in the
+[Thrift definition](src/main/thrift/parquet.thrift) in the `ColumnOrder` union.

 ## Nested Encoding